jsnyder/stm32loader/README.md

 Also supports ST BlueNRG devices, and the SweetPeas bootloader for Wiznet W7500.

-Compatible with Python version 3.6 to 3.10 and PyPy 3.7 to 3.9.
+Compatible with Python version 3.9 to 3.11 and PyPy 3.9.

 ## Installation